twineworks/tweakflow/site/content/reference.md

 Operands are multiplied.
 Evaluation proceeds as follows:

-Each operand must be either a long or a double.
+Each operand must be either a long, double, or decimal.
 Any other types throw an error.

-If any operands are `nil`, the result is `nil`.
+  - If any operand is `nil`, the result is `nil`.
+  - If any operand is `NaN` the result is `NaN`.

-If both operands are longs, integer multiplication is performed, and the result is another long.
-Binary overflows do not throw.
+  - If both operands are longs, integer multiplication is performed and the result is a long.
+Overflows and underflows do not throw.

-If both operands are doubles, floating point multiplication is performed, and the result is another double.
+  - If both operands are of type double, a floating point multiplication is performed.

-If one operand is a double and the other operand is a long, the long operand is cast to double, and floating point multiplication is performed.
 The result is a double.
+  - If both operands are of type decimal, a decimal exact multiplication is performed.
+The result is a decimal.
+  - If operands are of types long and double, the long operand is cast to double, and a floating point multiplication is performed.
+The result is a double.
+  - If one operand is `Infinity` and the other operand is finite and positive, the result is `Infinity`.
+  - If one operand is `Infinity` and the other operand is finite and negative, the result is `-Infinity`.
+  - If one operand is `-Infinity` and the other operand is finite and positive, the result is `-Infinity`.
+  - If one operand is `-Infinity` and the other operand is finite and negative, the result is `Infinity`.
+  - If only one operand is of type decimal, the non-decimal operand is cast to decimal, and a decimal exact multiplication is performed.
+The result is a decimal.

 Special cases involving `NaN` and `Infinity` are defined as follows: